-- Children should be lining up by 8:50 a.m.
-Each day children should bring with them a ruck-sack or bag, a water bottle (which can be re-filled from the water dispenser in school) and if possible, some fruit as a mid-morning snack.
-As part of a healthy life-style may I encourage children to drink water and eat fruit in class, rather than consume sugary drinks or snacks.
+- Each day children should bring with them a book bag, a water bottle (which can be re-filled in school) and if possible, some fruit as a mid-morning/afternoon snack.
+As part of a healthy life-style we encourage children to drink water and eat fruit in class, rather than consume sugary drinks or snacks.

 - If your child has long hair it should be tied back before coming to school.

-- If your child has a medical condition, please see Teresa in the medical room and also let us know.
+- If your child has a medical condition, please see Ms. Smith in the medical room and also let us know.

-- Children need to have their P.E. kit in school on a Monday morning.
-They can take it home on Fridays for washing.
-P.E. kit consists of: a pair of shorts, a T-shirt, plimsoles and a track-suit for cold weather.
-Trainers may be worn for outdoor games.
+- Children need to have their P.E. kit in school, in a small bag, on a Monday morning.
+The P.E. kit should be kept in school for the whole week.
+It can be taken home on Fridays for washing.
+P.E. kit consists of: a pair of blue school shorts, a white school T-shirt, plimsolls or trainers and navy jogging bottoms for cold weather.
 Please ensure that all items belonging to your child fit them and are labelled with their name.
-P.E.
-DAYS ARE MONDAYS AND TUESDAYS.

 - Children should be reading their books every day at home.
 They can choose up to three books each week from school.
 Books are changed once a week on Fridays.
-I would also encourage you to enable your child to belong to their local library where they can select a greater variety of books to enjoy and research from.
 Please find time to explore and read books with your child.
 Ask them to tell you what they are reading about.
-Complete your child’s reading record book.
+Complete / sign your child’s reading record book each day.

 - Our expectations for this year are that the children work hard and try their best with their learning and presentation; show good listening skills and contribute sensibly to class activities and discussions; behave well and are friendly.
 Pupils are expected to work silently during independent tasks so that they can focus; they should not disturb their own learning or the learning of others.
-Pupils are also expected to share ideas and work with a partner and in small groups.
+Pupils are also expected to share ideas and work with a partner at times.

-A positive partnership between home and school is vital in helping your child achieve to the best of their ability.
+A positive and mutually supportive partnership between home and school is vital in helping your child achieve to the best of their ability.
 We all want the children to do well academically and socially.
-We are sure we will have an enjoyable year with lots of exciting topics, activities, trips and school events to look forward to.
+We are sure we will have an enjoyable year with lots of exciting topics, activities, events to look forward to.